deepanshuIITM/iSOM-PR/README.md

    **Download iSOM codes here: *https://drive.google.com/drive/folders/1VfFnH3xSTKmRrANWqWTbSgEe0RaRZVA7?usp=sharing***

-5. Pareto optimal solutions and Pareto-Race [1] solutions are given in .csv file
+5. Pareto optimal solutions and Pareto-Race [1] solutions are given in .csv and .txt files

     **Note: For replication purposes, we provide the Pareto optimal solutions and MCDM solutions used in our study**